MicrosoftDocs/navdevitpro-content-pr/developer/datatypes/devenv-testpage-data-type.md

 ## TestPage filter methods
 The filter methods enable you to filter data that can be accessed on a test page.

+Here is a list of the TestPage filter methods:

 [ASCENDING Method](devenv-ascending-method-testpage-filter)

 [CURRENTKEY Method](devenv-currentkey-method-testpage-filter)